soodoku/tldr/summaries/19_reinventing_the_bazaaar.md

     * real estate agents
     * contracts, enforcement from governing associations, gov.

-* people who don't pay
+* Solutions for people who don't pay
     - publicize info. on people who don't repay loans. ala GoFish.
         - can be a service
     - The enforcement of contracts and the prevention and settling of disputes etc.